dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/migrating-from-spark-to-databricks.md

 The authentication information has now simplified greatly.
 Previously you would have to provide a `cluster` or `endpoint` id which was hard to parse out of the http_path provided in the Databricks UI.
 Now it is simple enough  changes are authentication method is now the same regardless if you are using a Cluster or a SQL endpoint

+### Better defaults

+With dbt-databricks, by default, you will make use of delta lake and the [photon engine](https://docs.databricks.com/runtime/photon.html).
+See [the caveats section of Databricks Profile Docs page](https://docs.getdbt.com/reference/warehouse-profiles/databricks-profile#choosing-between-dbt-databricks-and-dbt-spark) for more information.

+### Pure Python (Core only)

+A huge benefit to the new dbt-databricks adapter in Core, is that you no longer have to download an independent driver to interact with Databricks.
+The connection information is all embedded in pure-python library, `databricks-sql-connector`

+## Migration
-## dbt Cloud
+### dbt Cloud

-### Credentials
+#### Credentials

-WHen you initially create a project in dbt Cloud and connect it to a data warehouse, it will ask you for credentials.
+When you initially create a project in dbt Cloud and connect it to a data warehouse, it will ask you for credentials.
 In the case of Databricks, the credential is a Personal Access Token that is stored for each unique user for a given project.
 If, as an admin, you remove a data warehouse connection from a project, the users' credentials are not removed.
 This makes migrating from dbt-spark to dbt-databricks simple as it only requires deleting the connection and re-adding the cluster/endpoint information.
 Both the admin and users of the project need not re-enter their personal access tokens.

-### Procedure
+#### Procedure

 An admin of the Databricks-backed dbt project should do perform the following steps to migrate from using the generic Spark adapter to the Databricks-specfic adapter.